 Don’t get me wrong, it was supertasty, but the whole operation really felt like a fitness training.
 A HIIT (High Intensity Interval Training) to be more precise: 10 minutes of intense cutting and chopping, 5 minutes break, 1 hour nap.
 Then repeat 10 more times.
 Then rabb it up!

 Now, seriously, no need for dumbbells to build your biceps.
 Just order some rabbit in Balalaika.
 And dumbbells will forever look like jingle bells.

-We got up from the table feeling exhilarated.
-It was the only restaurant where it felt like we have worked hard to get our food, like we had really earned it.
+I got up from the table feeling exhilarated.
+It was the only restaurant where it felt like I have worked hard to get my food, like I had really earned it.
 This is how a caveman must have felt at the end of a hunting day.
 Invigorated, proud and ready to watch a documentary about rabbits.

 Food porn: Roger Rabbit and The Potatoes Fuctory

 On a day trip around the island I have reached a region called San Bartolomé de Tirajana.
 A name so long that it was officially shortened to Tunte.
 Which is in my opinion a salutary initiative.
 But in German Tunte basically means a Drag Queen.

 So this made me realize very quickly I was not at all appropriately dressed for this region.